EsSwart/EsSwart/README.md

 - Daily work often involves **PowerShell**, **C#/.NET**, **JavaScript/TypeScript**, and E2E test tooling.
 - Comfortable working close to both code and infrastructure to keep tests fast and reliable.
 - Enjoy working with **Vue**, **TypeScript**, and modern tooling like **Vite**, **Tailwind**, and **Playwright**.
+- Big fan of automating the boring stuff to make space for more interesting problems.
-- Always looking for “side quests”: small tools, scripts and experiments that improve workflows for myself, my team and the wider company.
+- Always looking for “side quests”: small tools, scripts, and experiments that improve workflows for myself, my team, and the wider company.

 **Focus areas:** E2E and regression automation · CI integration · test tooling · improving developer feedback loops.